Our Team

 B. Arts (Melb), M. Urban Planning (Melb)

-Aliza is a graduate of the Masters of Urban Planning program at the University of Melbourne and is invested in leaving a positive impact on her community and contributing to the creation of more resilient, liveable and sustainable cities.
+Aliza is a planner at Cogency who is committed to making a positive impact on her community and contributing to the creation of more resilient, liveable, and sustainable cities.
 Aliza possesses a particular passion for environmental and social planning and has been able to translate this passion through working in the renewable energy space.

 She/Her/Hers